mmoz-root/military-vehicle-detection/docs/EXPERIMENTS.md

    moving on confidence alone is suspect.
 5. **Bigger isn't better.** Both capacity and resolution had a sweet spot;
    overshooting hurt.

-## Also-messy-in-practice (workflow)
-- Leaked the Roboflow API key in the original notebook → rotated + moved to `.env`.
-Twice accidentally committed the dataset to Git → untracked with `git rm --cached` and fixed `.gitignore`.
-Real projects are messy; the fix is habits (checking `git ls-files | wc -l`), not perfection.